 Massachusetts Cannabis Dispensaries

 Northeast Alternatives in Fall River was the second Massachusetts cannabis dispensary we visited.
 They had a bigger menu and were very busy.
 Northeast Alternatives made everyone wait outside after placing an order.
 No one was allowed inside due to COVID-19.
 Also, my friend couldn’t stand next to me in the paying tent.
 The people online were mostly young guys with a few girls, an old lady, and an old biker.
 We pre-ordered at NEA and then waited in line outside as our order was prepped.
 All the people were very friendly.

 The third dispensary in Massachusetts was an independent store ten minutes from Plymouth Rock called Triple M Plymouth.
 They said it was a local company.
 We went there a few minutes to 5 pm on Sunday and were some of the last customers.
 Thus, they probably were not in the mood to entertain us as they have been had we been earlier.
 It certainly was the smallest of the three.

-After studying their menu, I looked around in Leafly seeking knowledge on the nuances of a thing that ten years I bought as a little green nug wrapped in a cigarette pack cellophane in a paper bag.
+After studying their menu, I looked around in Leafly, seeking knowledge on the nuances of a thing that I bought ten years ago as a little green nug wrapped in a cigarette pack cellophane in a paper bag.
 The nicely packaged items were labeled with Solar Therapeutics putting its logo on the bag.

-Laws in the state make it difficult to consume legally though.
+Laws in the state make it difficult to consume legally, though.
 Officially there is no smoking in public.
 You also cannot smoke in your motel room.
 There are no cannabis social lounges in Massachusetts akin to the renowned coffeehouses of Amsterdam.
-Thus, one does have to get creative if you happen to be cannabis tourists.
+Thus, one does have to get creative if you happen to be a cannabis tourist.

-Massachusetts cannabis adult-use was voted on approved in the 2016 election and the market opened its market in 2018.
+Massachusetts cannabis adult-use was voted on and approved in the 2016 election.
+The market opened its market in 2018.